YolfTypo3/SavLibraryKickstarterExamples/sav_charts/Documentation/Tutorial/ExportingDataInCSV/Index.rst

 .. figure:: ../../Images/Tutorial/ExportCsvFlexformConfiguration.png

-Now, in the front end you should see an icon under the legend.
+Now, in the frontend you should see an icon under the legend.
 Click on the icon to open the CSV file.

 .. figure:: ../../Images/Tutorial/ExportCsvInFrontend.png